Table of Content

 1) Kanban

 Kanban is a visual Workflow Management approach that focuses on real-time communication and task tracking.
-It uses boards with columns like do, in progress or done to help teams visualise work, limit work-in-progress, and improve flow.
+It uses boards with columns like To Do, In Progress, and Done to help teams visualise work, limit work-in-progress, and improve flow.
 There are no fixed iterations, so tasks move fluidly based on team capacity.
 It’s ideal for continuous delivery and operational teams.

 Key Highlights: